 Solar energy

-Solar energy works by capturing the sunlight that falls on solar panels, which are made up of tiny units called solar cells.
-These solar cells are made from materials that generate electricity when they're exposed to sunlight, they capture the heat of the sun to generate power.
+Solar power works by capturing the sunlight that falls on solar panels, which are made up of tiny units called photovoltaic cells.
+These photovoltaic cells are made from materials that generate electricity when they’re exposed to sunlight, they capture the heat of the sun to generate power.
 So when sunlight hits these cells, it creates a flow of electricity which can then be used to power our homes, which is why it is becoming more and more common to see panels lining the roofs of people’s homes and even corporate buildings.

 It is one of the most common and promising sources of renewable energy due to its abundance and renewability—harnessing energy from the sun ensures a constant and virtually limitless supply.